 It can be quite difficult to set up a prepaid SIM card in South Korea, so we advise you to go to one of the official stores to register the SIM card there and ask the shop assistant to set up and register the number for you.
 You will need your passport as proof of ID.
 Be aware that it can take up to three working days for the SIM card to be approved and activated.
 Below, we have highlighted both providers and exactly what they can offer you during your visit to South Korea.

 SK Telecom is the largest provider in South Korea.
 It offers services on the 3G and 4G/LTE platforms, and the signal is good.
 Prepaid SIM cards can be purchased from official stores or approved resellers and credit can also be picked up from the same retailers, or online by using your credit card.
-Prepaid SIM cards are available which are specifically aimed at travelers and there are often deals and promotions for short-term plans.
-SK Telecom’s prepaid PPS plan is designed for tourists and the following options are on sale:
+Prepaid SIM cards are available which are specifically aimed at travelers, and there are often deals and promotions for short-term plans.

-The best place to purchase the SIM card is at the service center at Incheon International Airport.
-You’ll find the service centre in the arrivals hall and it’s open between 8am and 6pm.
+The best place to purchase their SIM cards are at the service center at Incheon International Airport.
+You’ll find the service center in the arrivals hall and it’s open between 8 a.m. and 6 p.m.
 The staff there are very helpful and will be able to register the SIM card for you in super-quick time.

 SK Telecom also has a short-term smartphone and router rental service for foreigners.
 You can pick up good two-week, one-month and three-month device rental deals from the official store.
 Check stores at time of purchase for the latest offers.